jlpteaching/ECS154B/lab4/lab4.md

 Note that `tableIndexBits` is the number of bits needed to index the table. (log(number of table entries)).

-Additionally, the `baseBranchPredictor` has two functions to increment and decrement saturating counters.
+Additionally, the `BaseBranchPredictor` has two functions to increment and decrement saturating counters.
 You can pass a Chisel register to these functions to increment/decrement the value and store it back to the same location.

 For instance, if you wanted to decrement a saturating counter in the branch history table and store it back to the same location, you could use the following:

 ```
-incrCounter(predictionTable(index))
+decrCounter(predictionTable(index))
 ```

+`incrCounter` will increment a saturating counter.
+See the code in `BaseBranchPredictor` for details.

 ## Local history predictor